pypeaday/homelab-dev/prd/README.md

 This sub-folder is the ansible deployment I am migrating to from Ansible-NAS

+The Ansible-NAS project is great, I just want to tinker quite a bit more with each container now so I've taken a lot of the setup and design philosophy from that project to implement a solution closer to my end-goal.

 ## Goals

 - Use tailscale sidecars with containers to remove as many public facing services as is reasonable